 Hello!
 I’m back with my latest make today featuring a new-to-me pattern company.
 These are the Tatjana Trousers by Just Patterns and straight off I’ve got to say that what a pleasurable sewing project this was!

-I’ve had this pattern since around Christmas time and just as we hit 2021 I got bogged down with my green coat project which took a long time and then I had the Fibremood blouse to do so they were put on hold for a while.
-I initially had some different fabric in mind for this project and then I saw this lovely denim blue coloured drapey viscose/poly blend in the remnant section at Clothspot and the stars aligned, it was meant to be…It’s the same fabric as the green colourway that I used here and once I saw the blue fabric I just had to have it.
+I’ve had this pattern since around Christmas time and just as we hit 2021 I got bogged down with my green coat project which took a long time then I had the Fibremood blouse to do so they were put on hold for a while.
+I initially had some different fabric in mind for this project and then I saw this lovely denim blue-coloured drapey viscose/poly blend in the remnant section at Clothspot (no longer trading) and the stars aligned, it was meant to be…It’s the same fabric as the green colourway that I used here and once I saw the blue fabric I just had to have it.
 It’s just the perfect weight for this silhouette.

 The style of these trousers/pants is lovely with the width of the legs not being excessively wide.
 I felt a little reticent about pleats on my tummy area at first though and initially considered removing one of them, however, in the end, I decided to go all out and keep them.
 So glad I did!